GuilhermeViannaMoura/PedestrianCollisionFuzzyLogic/README.md

 # PedestrianCollisionFuzzyLogic
-Calculates, using fuzzy logic, the risk of a car-pedestrian collision occurring.
+Uses a fuzzy controller to avoid a car-pedestrian collision.